Producing Your Book

 Information for preparation of accepted books and articles

 Complete information about the preparation of manuscripts for monographs and articles for proceedings volumes is available from the AMS.
 Authors of articles for conference proceedings normally receive this information automatically.
 If you have not received any such information, please contact the Acquisitions Department .

 - Designed to help you prepare your book or article for publication or copublication by the AMS; contains information about all facets of the AMS publication process.

 - The AMS strongly encourages you to use the appropriate author package to prepare your article or monograph.

-- Author packages for AMS book series are available in LaTeX and AMS-TeX.
+- Author packages for AMS book series are available in LaTeX.
 Author packages containing samples, templates, instructions, and style files are available bundled into a .zip file.
 If you are unable to use a .zip file, be sure to retrieve every file for the selected author package.